neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 From a business perspective, [mobile traffic exceeded desktop traffic for the first time in late 2016](http://gs.statcounter.com/press/mobile-and-tablet-internet-usage-exceeds-desktop-for-first-time-worldwide), so the speed and availability even offline of PWAs are attractive.
 Mobile consumers are the most loyal but are also downloading fewer apps.
-PWAs reconcile those trends by getting users to your business as directly as possible--without hops to an app store and waiting for downloads and installations.
+PWAs reconcile those trends by getting customers to your business as directly as possible--without hops to an app store and waiting for downloads and installations--and improving their experience once they arrive.
 Consequently, businesses like [Alibaba](https://developers.google.com/web/showcase/2016/alibaba) are seeing huge increases in conversions through PWAs.

 From a developer perspective, [Create React App](https://github.com/facebookincubator/create-react-app), which builds a scaffold for getting started with [React](/tags/react), creates PWAs by default, so Facebook is on board.
 PWAs in [Vue](/tags/vuejs) are